Announcements

 A Boy in the City is now out from Deep Vellum!
 Order HERE.

 S. Yarberry is a trans poet and writer.
-Their poetry has appeared, or is forthcoming, in AGNI, Guernica, Tin House, Indiana Review, jubilat, The Boiler, miscellaneous zines, among others.
+Their poetry has appeared in AGNI, Guernica, Tin House, Indiana Review, jubilat, The Boiler, miscellaneous zines, among others.
 They currently run the little magazine Tyger Quarterly.
 S. has their MFA in Poetry from Washington University in St. Louis and is now a PhD candidate in literature at Northwestern University where they study William Blake.
-They have a chapbook called To Seem the Stranger published by Bottlecap Press and their first full-length book of poems, A Boy in the City, is out now from Deep Vellum.
+Their first full-length book of poems, A Boy in the City, is out now from Deep Vellum.

 ︎ ︎ ︎